jadecobra/python_tdd_exercises/source/classes/classes_initializer.rst

 classes: initializer
 #####################

 So far I have gone over how to define classes, attributes and methods.
-I will now expand on this to show how to use classes.
+I now expand on this to show how to use classes.

 When creating a new class, we can define an initializer which is a :ref:`method<functions>` that can receive inputs to be used to customize instances/copies of the class

 red: make it fail
 ^^^^^^^^^^^^^^^^^

-I will add a failing test to ``test_classes.py``
+I add a failing test to ``test_classes.py``

 .. code-block:: python